Joaquín Sáenz y Arriaga: Second Vatican Council and aftermath

 During the 1963 conclave, Fr.
 Sáenz y Arriaga along with some laymen and influenced by the views of Argentine Jesuit, Fr.
 Julio Meinvielle, sent out a dossier to participating Cardinals, providing supposed evidence of Cardinal Giovanni Montini’s alleged neo-modernism, as he emerged as the compromise candidate between the liberals and the moderates.
 In addition to this, Sáenz y Arriaga travelled to Paris to visit Msgr.
 Georges Roche, one of the secretaries of Cardinal Eugène Tisserant, to gather intelligence on Montini, as Pope Pius XII had previously commissioned Roche to monitor Montini, then Pro-Secretary of State, for “suspicious relationships.”
-Regardless, the conservative forces were outmanouvered in the conclave and Montini was elected Pope Paul VI.
-The good relations Sáenz y Arriaga had made with Eastern Catholic patriarchs over mutual interests in the struggles at the Council, particularly Christians in the Arab world, saw him take a pilgrimage to the Holy Land around this time as well and on 31 July 1965, he was awarded the title of honorable citizen of Bethlehem, by Elias Bandak, the Palestinian Christian who was then the sitting Mayor of Bethlehem.
+Regardless, the conservative forces were outmanoeuvered in the conclave and Montini was elected Pope Paul VI.
+The good relations Sáenz y Arriaga had made with Eastern Catholic patriarchs over mutual interests in the struggles at the council, particularly Christians in the Arab world, saw him take a pilgrimage to the Holy Land around this time as well and on 31 July 1965, he was awarded the title of honorable citizen of Bethlehem, by Elias Bandak, the Palestinian Christian who was then the sitting Mayor of Bethlehem.

-In the aftermath of the Council, upon returning to Mexico, Sáenz y Arriaga authored a book called Con Cristo o contra Cristo ("With Christ or Against Christ") against the document from the Second Vatican Council which he had fought most vehemently against; Nostra aetate.
+In the aftermath of the council, upon returning to Mexico, Sáenz y Arriaga authored a book called Con Cristo o contra Cristo ("With Christ or Against Christ") against the document from the Second Vatican Council which he had fought most vehemently against; Nostra aetate.
 The work started with a translation of an article by Joseph Roddy, an American journalist for Look magazine, who in 1966 had published an article entitled “How the Jews Changed Catholic Thinking”, in relation to the history of the document.
 It alleged direct involvement of the American Jewish Committee, the ADL of B’nai B’rith and the World Jewish Congress with Cardinal Augustin Bea’s SPCU in developing the document.
 This work greatly irritated the local ordinary Miguel Darío Miranda y Gómez, the Archbishop of Mexico City, and earned him a reprimand, however, it proved difficult to sanction Sáenz y Arriaga for this as it carried an official imprimatur from Juan María Navarrette y Guerrero, the Archbishop of Hermosillo.
 By the summer of 1967, tensions with the local Archbishop had thawed, as he was given permission to continue as the ordinary confessor to the Congregation of Perpetual Adoration of the Blessed Sacrament, upon the request of the Mother Superior.